-for some $\kappa\in\reel^m$, where the random measure $N(dt,d\lambda)=\sum_t\delta_{(t,\Delta\Lambda_t)}$ is a Poisson measure on $\reel_+\times\reel^m$ with intensity $dt\,\mu(d\lambda)$, and $\Ntilde(dt,d\lambda)=N(dt,d\lambda)-dt\,\mu(d\lambda)$ is the compensated Poisson measure.
-When $\int(|\lambda|\wedge1)\mu(d\lambda)<\infty$, then $\Lambda_t$ has finite variation, and \eqref{levyito} can be simplified as
+for some $\kappa\in\reel^m$, where the random measure $N(\mathrm{d}t,\mathrm{d}\lambda )=\sum_t\delta_{(t,\Delta\Lambda_t)}$ is a Poisson measure on $\reel_+\times\reel^m$ with intensity $\mathrm{d}t \mu(\mathrm{d}\lambda )$, and $\Ntilde(\mathrm{d}t,\mathrm{d}\lambda)=N(\mathrm{d}t,\mathrm{d}\lambda)-\mathrm{d}t \mu(\mathrm{d}\lambda)$ is the compensated Poisson measure.
+When $\int(|\lambda|\wedge1)\mu(\mathrm{d}\lambda)<\infty$, then $\Lambda_t$ has finite variation, and \eqref{levyito} can be simplified as

 The relation between $\kappa$ and $\kappa_0$ is easily written, and $\Lambda_t$ is a pure jump process when $\kappa_0=0$.
-We will assume an approximate self-similarity condition and a non-degeneracy condition on the Lévy process written as follows.
+We will assume an approximate self-similarity condition and a non-degeneracy condition on the L\'{e}vy process written as follows.

 \begin{assumption} There exist some $0<\alpha<2$ and some positive $c$ and $C$ such that